mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 # Release Summary
-D2iQ&reg; DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.
+Mesosphere&reg; DC/OS is a distributed operating system that enables you to manage resources, application deployment, data services, networking, and security in an on-premise, cloud, or hybrid cluster environment.

-This release provides new features and enhancements to improve the user experience, fix reported issues, integrate changes from previous releases, and maintain compatibility and support for other packages, such as Marathon and Metronome, used in DC/OS.
+This release provides new features and enhancements to improve the user experience, fix reported issues, integrate changes from previous releases, and maintain compatibility and support for other packages, such as Marathon&trade; and Metronome, used in DC/OS.

 If you have DC/OS deployed in a production environment, see [Known Issues and Limitations](#known-issues-and-limitations) to see if any potential operational changes for specific scenarios apply to your environment.